700+ Revision Questions

 • The UK government, law, and your role as a citizen

-The pass mark for the life in the UK test is 75%.
+The life in the UK test pass mark is 75%.
 That means you must get at least 18 of the 24 questions correct in the exam.

 If you're wondering, can you be exempt from taking the British citizenship test, the answer is only if you meet specific requirements.
 Once you're between the ages of 18-64 and do not have a long-term mental or physical condition verifiable by a doctor that would prevent you from sitting the exam, then you must sit and pass the test for your naturalisation or IRL application.

-You can book your test at the official website online.
+You can book your test on the official website online.
 You'll need an email address, a debit or credit card, and an acceptable form of ID to book the test.
 Remember, you need to book at least 3 days before the date you actually want, and you can sit the test at any of the 30 centres across the UK closest to you.
-The cost is ?50 each time you book.
+The cost is?
+50 each time you book.

 This is up to you.
 Some people can study for a few days and be ready.
 Others need a bit longer.
 But once you're comfortably hitting the pass mark and above on all the mock tests, then you should be ready for the real test.